rishabh-22/URL-Shortener/README.md

 # URL-Shortener
-This repository holds the code for a URL shortener which accepts a url of any length and generates a fixed length hashed url for it.
-The hash is generated usinga counter based approach, which can be scaled using a zookeeper when the application goes into production.
-Since the hashes generated are irreversible, using incremental numbers (counter) won't pose any threat to the security of this application.
+This repository holds the code for a URL shortener which accepts a url of any length and generates a **fixed length** hashed url for it.
+The hash is generated using a counter based approach, **which can be scaled using a zookeeper** when the application goes into production.

+> Since the hashes generated are irreversible, using incremental numbers (counter) won't pose any threat to the security of this application.

 ## Features
 * Login